Burger King

-Burger King Corporation (BK, stylized in all caps) is an American multinational chain of hamburger fast food restaurants.
-Headquartered in Miami-Dade County, Florida, the company was founded on July 23, 1953, as Insta-Burger King, a Jacksonville, Florida–based restaurant chain.
+Burger King Corporation (also known as BK) is an American fast food chain of hamburger fast food restaurants, headquartered in Miami-Dade County, Florida.
+The company was founded on July 23, 1953, as Insta-Burger King, a Jacksonville, Florida–based restaurant chain.
 After Insta-Burger King ran into financial difficulties, its two Miami-based franchisees David Edgerton (1927–2018) and James McLamore (1926–1996) purchased the company in 1959.
 Over the next half-century, the company changed hands four times and its third set of owners, a partnership between TPG Capital, Bain Capital, and Goldman Sachs Capital Partners, took it public in 2002.
 In late 2010, 3G Capital of Brazil acquired a majority stake in the company in a deal valued at US$3.26 billion.
 The new owners promptly initiated a restructuring of the company to reverse its fortunes.
 3G, along with its partner Berkshire Hathaway, eventually merged the company with the Canadian-based coffeehouse chain Tim Hortons under the auspices of a new Canadian-based parent company named Restaurant Brands International.